TOP

 WORKHOURS() Description

-The WORKHOURS() function is designed to count the number of working hours between two given dates, taking into account the working day period and the specified holiday dates.
+The WORKHOURS() function is designed to count the number of working hours between two specified dates, taking into account the working day period and specified holiday dates.

-This function is a powerful tool for calculating working hours, which will facilitate your work with spreadsheets and help you use your time more efficiently.
-Use it to quickly and accurately determine working hours in your project!
+This function is a powerful tool for calculating working hours that will facilitate your work with tables and help you use your time more efficiently.
+Use it for quick and accurate determination of working hours in your project!

 Syntax: